 - Respond to customers: brand, products, and services

-- Operating and executing day to day: business units, capabilities, and technologies
+- Operating and executing day-to-day: business units, capabilities, and technologies

 Principle 5: Change inspires new solutions, helping your business evolve.

 Once you’ve recognized the new opportunities that are out there, it’s time to create new solutions that can meet customer needs.
 This is where innovation comes in.
 Historically, change has been the catalyst for new innovation.
-From Johannes Gutenberg to John Deere to Bill Gates to Mark Zuckerberg, those that have innovated have done so because of change in the market.
+From Johannes Gutenberg to John Deere to Bill Gates to Mark Zuckerberg, those who have innovated have done so because of change in the market.